Jil Sander: Early life and education

-Heidemarie Jiline Sander was born in Wesselburen, Nazi Germany on 27 November 1943.
+Heidemarie Jiline Sander was born in Wesselburen on 27 November 1943.

 Sander studied at Krefeld School of Textiles (class of 1963) and was a foreign exchange student at the University of California, Los Angeles from 1963 to 1964.
 After her stint in UCLA, she moved on to New York as a magazine fashion writer.
-At age 21, she came back to Hamburg to join her younger and older siblings after their father died unexpectedly at the age of 52.
+At age 21, she came back to Hamburg, Germany to join her younger and older siblings after their father died unexpectedly at the age of 52.

 Career

 Jil Sander fashion house

 Sander founded her own fashion house Jil Sander in Rotherbaum, Hamburg, Germany in 1968 with her mother's sewing machine.
 Her first collection was for Hoechst, a chemical company, using their trevira fabric.
 In 1973, she launched a collection under her own brand name.
+Her debut at Paris Fashion Week in 1975 was unsuccessful: the public, accustomed to bright and shocking images, coldly greeted her restrained minimalism.
+However, Jil did not retreat, continuing to develop her style, inspired by modernist architecture and the ideas of the Bauhaus.

 She overcame a poorly received first Jil Sander Paris collection shown at the Plaza Athénée in 1975 and listed her company on the Frankfurt Stock Exchange at the end of the 1980s.
 She subsequently flourished through the 1980s and 1990s, and soon achieved an international following, thanks to retailers like Linda Dresner, who for a time had a Sander boutique on New York's Park Avenue, and Joan Burstein of Browns in London.
 In 1995, the Jil Sander group reported $114 million in sales.